Fauna tour

 2. Create a database with the following configuration:

 • Region Group: Choose your preferred region group.
-The region group determines the geographic regions in which your data resides.
+The Region Group determines the geographic regions in which your data resides.

 • Enable backups: Disabled.